Hello. I’m Daniel Patrick Quinn.

 -

-Custodian of the World Ribus Database, the first complete register of all 7,151 Earth mountains with ≥1000 m prominence, now extending to the Moon, Mars, Mercury, Venus, Ceres and Vesta – and eventually, Earth’s hidden seamounts.
+Custodian of the World Ribus Database, the first complete register of all 7,151 Earth mountains with ≥1000 m prominence, now extending to the Moon, Mars, Mercury, Venus, Ceres and Vesta, with future work planned on Earth’s hidden seamounts.

 -